athultr1997/splitwise/README.md

 # Splitwise

 * Separate domain and persistence models
-* Payment outlives the split that created it
+* Payment outlives the split that created it.
+A payment entity has a life on its own without the split
 * BigDecimal used
 * Serializable used
 * Interceptor converts all exceptions to responses